 Animals like sea turtles and dolphins often mistake plastic trash for food, ingesting it and causing them to get sick.

-How do businesses join us in saving wildlife?
+How can businesses join us in saving wildlife?

 - Three months after taking the pledge: You will be asked to share information on what reusable or non-plastic straw or cutlery options you have chosen.